-Scoring the Target:
+5. Scoring the Target:

-Open Division All Other Divisions Yellow 9-10 points (40 cm target) Yellow 9-10 points (60 cm target) Red 7-8 points rings Red 7-8 points rings Blue 5-6 points rings Blue 5-6 points rings Black 3-4 points rings Black 3-4 points rings White 1-2 points rings White 1-2 points rings
+Open Division All Other Divisions Yellow - 9-10 point (40 cm target) Yellow - 9 points and 10 (60 cm target) Red - 7-8 point rings Red - 7-8 point rings Blue - 5-6 point rings Blue - 5-6 point rings Black - 3-4 point rings Black - 3-4 point rings White - 1-2 point rings White - 1-2 point rings

 - 6. All bows must be drawn in the down range position and should never be elevated above the level of the target.
 Once at shooting position, the bow may be adjusted accordingly. - 7.
 Scores will be kept in ink.
-Arrows, targets, and target butts must not be touched until all arrows in butt have been scored.
+Arrows, targets and target butts must not be touched until all arrows in butt have been scored.
 After all arrows have been scored each round, all arrow holes must be marked.
 Marking arrow holes aids in the event of a pass-through or a bounce-out (see # 10 below).
-At the completion of each half, contestants will agree to score, sign scorecard, and return to the scorer.
+At the completion of each half, contestants will agree to score, sign scorecard and return to the scorer.
 No one but scorers and contestants may handle scorecards.
 On questionable arrows, ask a target judge to call the arrow.
-If you have to make a change on your scorecard, a target judge must initial the change, or your scorecard will not be accepted. - 8.
-Range Control The range officer will: - a.
-Use whistle commands to run the range and a stop watch to ensure the 3 minute time limit per end is followed. - b.
-Exercise control of media personnel so that the safety, comfort and concentration of the competitors is not disrupted. - c.
-See that all spectators stay behind the range barriers at all times. - d.
-Be responsible for all safety precautions. - e.
-Check all distances and range setups. - f.
-Inspect all archers' equipment prior to the start of the tournament and anytime during the tournament due to failures or replacement of equipment. - g.
-Check the conduct of shooting and scoring, which includes making decisions on questionable arrows (unless the archer is from the same county as the Range Officer, then the responsibility will be delegated to another Range Officer).
-The decision of the Range Officer and/or the Target Judge on a questionable arrow shall be final. - 9.
+If you have to make a change on your scorecard, a target judge must initial the change or your scorecard will not be accepted.

+- 8. Range Control The range officer will: control shooting with a whistle and a stop watch to ensure a 3-minute time limit for arrows; exercise control of newsmen and photographers so that the comfort and concentration of competitors is not disturbed; see that spectators stay behind the range barriers at all times; be responsible for all safety precautions; check all distances and field setups; inspect archers' equipment before the tournament begins and any time thereafter during the tournament; and check the conduct of shooting and scoring, which includes making decisions on questionable arrows (unless archer is from the range officer's county; in which case another officer would be delegated the responsibility).
+The decision of the target judge and/or the range officer in a questionable arrow shall be final. - 9.
 An archer who arrives after the shooting has started shall forfeit the number of arrows already shot, unless the range officer is satisfied that the archer was delayed by circumstances beyond control, in which case the archer may be allowed to make up the arrows lost after the current end has been completed. - 10.
 The range officer has the authority to extend the three-minute time limit in exceptional circumstances.
 The most common occurrences and procedures are listed below.
-In any other unforeseen instances, the range officer will make and announce his/her decisions to the competitors.
-The decision of the range officer will be final. - a.
-Bounce-outs When a bounce-out occurs, the archer shooting the bounce-out will tell the range officer.
+In any other unforeseen instances the range officer will make and announce his/her decisions to the competitors.
+The decision of the range officer will be final.

+Bounce-outs - When a bounce-out occurs, the archer shooting the bounce-out will tell the range officer.
 The range officer will witness the rest of the arrows for score.
-The first bounce-out or pass-through not witnessed
+The first bounce-out or pass-through not witnessed shall be scored as the lowest unmarked arrow hole (see #7 above).